jhspetersson/fselect/docs/usage.md

 on Linux or Mac OS to prevent parameter expansion from the shell.
 If you are on Windows, feel free to omit most of the quotes.

 Commas for column separation aren't needed as well.
+Column aliasing (with or without `as` keyword) is not supported.

 `into` keyword specifies output format, not output table.